blacklightpy/vaultofknowledge/Flow of Electricity.md

 - Ohm's law is a good approximation, and comes into effect after the circuit has solved the potential path.
 - Electrons are not particles, but for most use cases, it's easier to think of them as particles.

+# More topics to cover
+- Chemical Potential (aka partial molar Gibbs free energy), from Thermodynamics
+- Electrochemical Potential (Energy/mole)
+	- Not to be confused with Electrode Potential (V/C)